Healing from Dissociation and Integrating the Self

 Cora had previously been assessed for dyslexia, hypothyroidism, diabetes, anaemia, narcolepsy, and cyclothymia (a mood disorder).
 Shortly after starting work with me, she was diagnosed with depression, partly because she reported that she had been unable to get out of bed for several days.
 Cora felt frustrated because she did not feel depressed and because the diagnosis in no way explained her varied symptoms.
 She was frustrated by her inability to articulate what was going on and questioned the psychiatrist's diagnosis.

 Cora completed online assessments for dissociative symptoms and arranged a formal assessment – a structured interview at a specialist clinic.
 Finally, she received a diagnosis of dissociative disorder not otherwise specified.
 Although relieved this diagnosis provided a more accurate explanation for her symptoms, Cora felt daunted and overwhelmed at how to proceed with treatment.
-She decided to continue therapy with me, and we settled on three times per week for two months.
+She decided to continue therapy with me, and we settled on three times per week for two months, and once a week thereafter on an ongoing basis.

 Cora shared some stories from her childhood when she was already exhibiting extreme changes in her sense of identity.
 Upon attending a family wedding in Wigan, Cora found she had acquired a Lancashire accent and retained it for two months.
 At 13, in a school with a high proportion of Eastern Europeans, she joined a group that celebrated Polish heritage.
 She learned to speak Polish, ate Polish food, went on a school exchange to Poland, lived with Polish family for and felt that she had become part of the Polish community.
 Cora recalls 'I thought that if I could change enough and become another person I'd be accepted and have a family.'